ArtigasChristopher/IR-NLP/README.md

 For my collection i decided to collect articles talking about AI news by scrapping the venturebeat.com website.

+## Dependencies

+You first need python for executing this repository code.
+Use this command for the installation of dependencies :

+`pip install -r requirements.txt`

 ## How to generate Data ?

 - By using `python3 Scrap.py` all the articles that can be found on venturebeat.com will be stored in 'articles.json' file.